 Since the end of 2020, we’ve been hearing more about the different types of Covid vaccine that are being reviewed and distributed.
 Vaccines by Pfizer / BioNTech and Oxford University / AstraZeneca are now approved for use in the UK and the government has set out the plans for its mass vaccination programme.

 This is incredibly positive news and marks a big step forward in our fight against Covid-19.
-However, there are many questions that we as parents have about the vaccine, such as when the vaccine will be rolled out and whether our children will be able to receive it.
-There are also questions around the logistics of the new vaccine, and how it will be distributed to our kids.
+However, there are many questions that we as parents have about the vaccine, such as when people will be vaccinated/immunised and whether our children will be able to receive it.
+There are also questions around the logistics of the new vaccines, and how it will be distributed to our kids.

 Here, we break down everything that we know so far about what the new Covid vaccine means for children:

 So far, we don’t have enough evidence to say whether any of the approved vaccines work on children.
 We know that the vaccine is highly effective for adults, and several companies have begun clinical trials on younger kids.

 As the trials continue, we will get more information on the efficiency of the vaccine for children and teenagers.
 Currently, we are still waiting for the full data to confirm how protective the vaccine is for different age groups.